Radical changes to a patient’s body are not often discussed when detailing cervical cancer treatment.

 For eight years I struggled with vaginismus—painful intercourse, involuntary muscle spasms, and the inability to wear tampons.
 After long bouts of desperation, I visited a specialist who specifically worked with patients on this issue.
 I called in to make an appointment and the staff reminded me that Dr. Lindau put patients who had cancer as a priority—they would call me once a spot opened up.
 Of course, my issue seemed minuscule in comparison and I was more than willing to wait in the queue.
 However, at the time, I had no idea that radiation and cancer treatment would affect patients by inflicting vaginismus.
 I found myself feeling pretty ignorant about the various consequences that cancers, specifically cervical, could impose on those in recovery.

 James Maxwell, after losing his wife Jo to cervical cancer, began Jo’s Cervical Cancer Trust which gives information to people affected by cervical cancer.
-Louise Dean, from Jo’s Cervical Cancer Trust, says, “A cervical cancer diagnosis can effect sex and intimacy; in our survey 90% of women said that they had experienced changes in their sex life as a result of cancer.
-There are some negative impacts, includes a loss of desire, arousal difficulty, sexual pain and loss of sexual satisfaction or altered orgasm.”
+According to their sex and relationship survey, “90% of women said they had experienced changes in their sex life as a result of cervical cancer.
+Some felt it had improved, but over half of women were not satisfied with how things are now.”

 Some of these physical effects may occur months of years after treatment and can include: